relizalde/CourseProject_GCD/CodeBook.md

-# Course Project
-### Coursera Data Science Specialization - Getting and Cleaning Data
+# Course Project for Getting and Cleaning Data
 ### DATA
 The script works with the "Human Activity Recognition Using Smartphones" data set available at UCI repository.
 A full description is available at the site where the data was obtained: